Push API limits

 The Push API enforces certain limits on request size, request frequency, on items and on security identities.

-On the Settings page, under License > Details (platform-ca | platform-eu | platform-au), you can review your Coveo organization license information.
+You can review your Push API usage and limits on the System Performance (platform-ca | platform-eu | platform-au) page of the Coveo Administration Console.
 To upgrade your license or subscribe to another Coveo product, contact your Coveo representative.

 Request size limits